ansari8850/chitchat-Avtopia-chatting-application-/README.md

 You can update your profile and talk with random people on the server who have registered using this application.
 Using Gmail or Apple ID, you can register for an account.

+This chat application features end-to-end communication.
+Pictures can be sent from one user to another.
+The user can change their profile picture and bio information.
+On this messaging app, creating an account is simple.
+Then the verify email will be sent to your Gmail account's spam folder.

 The application uses the internet to function.
 The application will notify you automatically if your internet is down.
 I will soon include neighbouring events, a chronology, and reviews for specific individuals.